sudop0wer/CLI_to-do/FUTURE_FEATURES.md

     - basically, have in the menu the option -d :delete a task (d - all to delete all tasks)
     - if the user enters d -all, require an explicit yes to delete all tasks

-- shortened menu to be displayed after the inital menu, written like this
+- shortened menu to be displayed after the inital menu
+    - example:

 a -add a task   c -complete a task  d -delete a task (d -all)   v -view all tasks s -export       x -exit